C++ Extensions

 An automatically generated type descriptor behaves like this:

-• The init function for an enum will initialize it to the value of its first literal.
-For other types it will initialize the instance by invoking the parameterless constructor.
+function for an enum will initialize it to the value of its first literal.
+For other types it will initialize the instance by invoking the parameterless constructor. - The

-• The copy function for an enum just assigns the source parameter to the target parameter.
-For other types it will invoke the copy constructor.
+parameter.
+For other types it will invoke the copy constructor. - The

-• The move function is not available for an enum.
-For other types it will invoke the move constructor.
+function is not available for an enum.
+For other types it will invoke the move constructor. - The

-• The destroy function for an enum does nothing.
-For other types it will invoke the destructor.
+function for an enum does nothing.
+For other types it will invoke the destructor. - The

 Here is an example of how to override the default implementation of a type descriptor (for an enum), and to provide a missing type descriptor function (for a typedef):